 - Be willing to talk about your own experiences

-Talking about your struggles is hard, and we therefore only accept volunteers who can be candid about their experiences and willing to devote time to helping this cause.
+Talking about your struggles is hard, and we therefore only accept volunteers who can be completely candid about their experiences, and are willing to devote their time to helping our cause.

 This isn't for everyone, so we urge you to think carefully about volunteering.
 Don't feel bad if you can't, like I said, talking about this is tough, we totally get it.